wenewzhang/mixin_network-nodejs-bot2/README.md

 ```
 This tutorial need a library a library [wangshijun/mixin-node-client](https://github.com/wangshijun/mixin-node-client).
 So we need to download the library.

-In this folder, execute **yarn add mixin-node-client** to add the packages
+In this folder, execute **yarn add mixin-node-client** to add the package
 ```bash
 yarn add mixin-node-client
 ```
-Now the package.json should contails the library packages.
+Now the package.json should contails the library package.
 ```json
 "dependencies": {
   "mixin-node-client": "^0.6.0"